 If you are selected as (and agree to be) a National Student Poet based on your submission to the Awards, these terms will also apply to your participation in the National Student Poets Program.
 Additional terms for the National Student Poets Program will be made available to you if applicable.

 About the Online Registration System

-Participants must have email accounts in order to register their work in The Scholastic Art & Writing Awards.
-Participants should talk with their parents and teachers before ever giving their email addresses to any Web site.
-During the selection process, jurors do not have access to personal information as criteria for awarding students.
+Participants must have email accounts in order to submit their work to the Awards, because submissions can only be received on the Awards website.
+During the selection process, jurors do not have access to personal information, whether submitted with your entry or otherwise.
 If you are having technical difficulty with the online registration system, please contact firstname.lastname@example.org.
 In the email, include your name, contact information, name of your school, and school’s zip code.